designstem/projects/frequency/index.md

 <f-arrow-icon rotation="90" />Download PDF templates from here (.zip file)</a>

 <p />
-You'll find 6 template PDF's from the .zip file.
-In this excercise You'll need only the 1st template (plain).
+You will find 6 template PDFs from the .zip file.
+In this exercise, you will need only the 1st template (plain).
 <p />
 <img src="./images/zipContent.png" alt="Example" width="100%">
 <p />